FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 *   **Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including Florida’s privacy law)

 ##### How to Exercise Your Rights
-To exercise these rights, you can contact us by emailing us at **futuritysol@gmail.com**, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)'.

 Under certain US state data protection laws, you can designate an authorised agent to make a request on your behalf.
 We may deny a request from an authorised agent that does not submit proof that they have been validly authorised to act on your behalf in accordance with applicable laws.